-Arrangements have been put in place to ensure probity when dealing with different stakeholders and these are frequently updated.
-The Council has a Members' Code of Conduct, Planning Code of Conduct and Citizens' Rights which are all set out in the Constitution.
-These are regularly reviewed to take account of the latest legislation and guidance.
-Our Codes of Conduct set out expected standards of conduct and are reviewed regularly and updated as necessary.
-They include the need for Members to register personal interests and the requirements for employees to register gifts and hospitality, outside commitments and personal interests.
-The requirements of these codes are included in the induction training to members and employees and both groups are reminded of the requirements.
+Arrangements have been put in place to ensure probity when dealing with different stakeholders, and these are frequently updated.
+The Council's Constitution contains a Members' Code of Conduct, Planning Code of Conduct, and Citizens' Rights.
+These are regularly reviewed to take account of the latest legislation and guidance, the Planning Code of Conduct having been reviewed in May 2025.
+The Codes set out expected standards of conduct and include the need for Members to register personal interests and the requirements for employees to register gifts and hospitality, outside commitments and personal interests.
+The requirements of these codes are included in the induction training for members and employees, and both groups are reminded of the requirements.

-In 2022 the Council worked closely with other Councils in Leicestershire to prepare a locally amended Code of Conduct for Members.
-This was adopted by the Council in December 2021 and took effect from April 2022.
+In202the Council worked closely with other councils in Leicestershire to prepare a locally amended Code of Conduct for Members.
+This was adopted by the Council in December 2021 and took effect from April202.